flexcompute/tidy3d/docs/development/installation.rst

     tidy3d develop verify-dev-environment

-You can also run the following on your terminal if you desire to run the terminal commands yourself, rather than have a Python ``subprocess`` implement the required tools installation.
+You can also run the following on your terminal if you desire to run or read the commands yourself, rather than have a Python ``subprocess`` implement the required tools installation.

 .. code::